 The cost of renting in Romania makes up the bulk of most expats’ living expenses.
 This cost is on par with, or even cheaper than, accommodation in other Eastern European countries.
 Renting accommodation in a city will generally cost more than smaller towns and outlying areas.

 Pre-arranged housing takes the hassle out of lease negotiations in a foreign country.
 It also means that if something goes wrong, an expat could ask their company to intervene.

 Lease agreements in Romania tend to last for 12 months, but shorter leases can be negotiated.
-To secure a lease, a deposit amounting to up to three months' of rent is required.
+Leases can be terminated early, if need be, but this will require a month's notice.
 Rent is paid monthly and usually includes basic utilities.
 Furnished accommodation is also available at a higher price.

 Expats who secure their lease through estate agents will have to pay agency fees based on the monthly rent cost.

 Those with a car should make sure where they can park and what the fees involved will be.
 Not all accommodation automatically includes a parking space.

 Utility fees may or may not be included in the monthly rental fee.
 This usually depends on the landlord.
 Expat should ask which items (for example, gas, water or electricity) they would have to pay themselves before signing the lease agreement.